SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    /> its value is [\"\(strings[0])\", \"\(strings[1])\", \"\(strings[2])\"]
    </ its value is ["OneSix", "FiveEight", "FiveOneZero"]

-The ``map`` function calls the closure expression once for each item in the array.
+The ``map`` method calls the closure expression once for each item in the array.
 You do not need to specify the type of the closure's input parameter, ``number``, because the type can be inferred from the values in the array to be mapped.